Protect Your Tuition and Fees with The Tuition Protection Plan

-In the event that you need to file a claim, contact Jennifer Foster via email at email@example.com or by phone at (336) 841-9463.
+In the event that you need to file a claim, contact Student Accounts via email at email@example.com or by phone at (336) 841-9259.

 Cost and Waiving of Coverage

-The cost of the plan is $304.00 for the 2019-2020 academic year.
+The cost of the plan is $348.00 for the 2020-2021 academic year.
+This will be charged half in the fall semester and half in the spring semester.
 Coverage insures tuition, mandatory fees, room and meals.
-Every incoming and returning student will be automatically enrolled in coverage entering the Fall 2019 semester.
+Every incoming and returning student will be automatically enrolled in coverage entering the Fall 2020 semester.